tjintranet/TF-Metadata-Editor/README.md

 - `XMLSerializer` for generating output
 - `FileReader` for handling file uploads
 - `Blob` for file downloads
-- XPath for tracking XML elements
+- XPath for precise node selection
 - contenteditable for in-place editing

 ## File Size Limitations